dillpikos/Nova25-Custom-MP3-Player/README.md

 # Nova 25 - Custom MP3 Player Created with KiCad 9
 A fully custom designed MP3 player that provides a clean and compact user interaction expirence.
-We built this with the goal of making a device that can actually be used by a consumer on a daily basis.
-We imitated all the functions a regular MP3 player has but adding our own twist to the idea.
+We built this with the goal of making a device that can actually be used by a consumer on a daily basis by being able to carry it in your pocket.
+We imitated all the functions a regular MP3 player has but we added our own spin to the idea.
 We designed the UI with the idea of having something that's both compact but visually appealing for the user.

 This board is meant to operate at 5V via a lithium-ion battery paired with a boost converter to give it the portability feature it needs.
 The PCB includes custom made symbols and footprints for each of the components along with labeling and decals along the PCB for both design and clarity.
+There is a mounting hole present in the top left corner meant for a keychain.

 *created by: Bryan Diaz and Junior Ortega | Focus: Embedded Systems, Hardware and PCB Design*